Hadar933/hadar933/README.md

 - :microscope: As per my MSc, I'm part of the **Micro-Flight Lab** - We're building flying robots based on flyes flight mechanism (cool, right?)
 - :dart: My goal is bulding a really efficient robot, but mostly **applying ML tools to achieve precise flight control**.
 - :bulb: While you're here, **check out some of my git repositories!** I think that either [`Intro-to-Deep-Learning`](https://github.com/Hadar933/Intro-to-Deep-Learning), [`IML`](https://github.com/Hadar933/IML) or [`image-processing`](https://github.com/Hadar933/Image-processing) are really interesting ones!
-- 📫 How to reach me: you can email me at [Email](mailto:hadar.sharvit1@mail.huji.ac.il?subject=[I saw your GitHub and...]%20Source%20Han%20Sans)
+- 📫 How to reach me: you can always email me at [hadar.sharvit1@mail.huji.ac.il](mailto:hadar.sharvit1@mail.huji.ac.il?subject=I've checked your GitHub and...), or add my as a friend on [Linked-in](https://www.linkedin.com/in/hadar-sharvit/)